How to Know If You Need a Tummy Tuck or Lipo

 No. Men and women benefit after weight loss or aging-related changes.

-Can I lose weight instead of surgery?
+Can't I just lose weight instead of getting surgery?

 Weight loss does not correct loose skin or muscle separation.

-What if I choose the wrong procedure?
+What happens if I choose the wrong procedure?

 You may require revision surgery to achieve your desired outcome.

-How long do tummy tuck results last?
+How long will my tummy tuck results last?

 Results are long-lasting with stable weight and healthy habits.

-Can I have more children after a tummy tuck?
+Can I get pregnant after a tummy tuck?

 Yes, but it may compromise results.
 Timing matters.